TileDB-Inc/m2w64-htslib-feedstock/README.md

 The conda binary m2w64-htslib bundles a pre-built htslib binary that was built under msys2.
 All dependencies are statically linked, with the exception of .DLLs provided by Windows.
-It is suitable for linking against in conda recipes that build using MSVC
+It is suitable for linking against in conda recipes that build using MSVC.
+It does not have libcurl support, so cannot be used with S3 or GCS.

 Current build status